We are beyond excited for this year’s WordPress Accessibility Day (WPAD)!

 Absolutely!
 Web accessibility is one of the main services we offer to our clients.

-Whether it’s to perform a web accessibility audit on a current site or build a new website that is accessible from the start, we’re here to do all the work needed to make all our clients’ websites as accessible as possible.
+Whether it’s to perform monthly web accessibility audits on a current site or build a new website that is accessible from the start, we’re here to do all the work needed to make all our clients’ websites as accessible as possible.

-If you have an existing website, we offer two accessibility services:
+If you have an existing website, we offer Monthly Accessibility Plans (MAPs).

 If you’re building a new site, we build in accessibility from the get-go.

-3. When the site goes into development, we use automated and empirical testing methods to verify that your site is functioning properly and in accordance with as many WCAG guidelines as possible.
+- While your site is in development, we use automated and empirical testing methods to verify that your site is functioning properly and in accordance with WCAG guidelines.

-4. Before launching your website, we provide training to enable you to make your website content accessible when adding new pages and editing content.
+- Before launching your website, the training we provide enables you to make your website content accessible when adding new pages and editing content.

-In addition, our team developed (and continues to improve upon) two web products that we built — again with accessibility being top of mind:
+In addition, our team of Geeks developed (and continues to improve upon) several web products that we built — again with accessibility being top of mind:

 This means that new websites built by CodeGeek start out with clean accessibility audits! 🙌